roman-milk/roman-milk.github.io/robs-saga.md

+===

- ****** Rob's Saga Ch.
-02 ****** byJust_Plain_Bob© "Everyone knows that the brain needs oxygen to function properly, but I had my head so far up my ass where you were concerned that my brain wasn't getting any oxygen.
+"Everyone knows that the brain needs oxygen to function properly, but I had my head so far up my ass where you were concerned that my brain wasn't getting any oxygen.
 When Barb tipped me to the fact that you weren't at school on Mondays and Thursdays I followed you and saw where you went.
 I remembered back to when you first came home how upset you seemed to get when the girls said no to a regular nursing school and insisted on going the community college route and I figured that it was because you were afraid they would find out that you didn't really take classes and they would tell me.
 Following you to Hathaway's told me that you had been fucking him all along.
 That made me believe that along with my not believing we could make it you weren't even intending to try.
 You were playing some kind of game.
 Setting me up so you could leave me in some nasty way to get even with me for tossing you out.
 Why else would you be wasting your time with me and spending your evenings with your boyfriend here?"

  Hathaway gave me a nasty look and Audrey started to say something, but I held up my hand to cut her off.